Byju's: History

 In January 2022, the company joined Simplilearn, Unacademy, upGrad, PrepInsta Prime and Vedantu to become one of the founding members of IAMAI's India EdTech Consortium.

-In March 2022, it signed a contract with Qatar Investment Authority to establish a new edtech company and a R&D centre in Doha.
+In March 2022, it signed a contract with Qatar Investment Authority to establish a new edtech company and an R&D centre in Doha.

-In August 2022, Bloomberg News reported that the Ministry of Corporate Affairs sent a letter to Byju's asking them to explain the non-filing of its audited financials for the year ending March 2021.
-Having missed the deadline by over 17 months, Byju's reasoned the delay was due to the challenge of consolidating the accounts of its acquisitions during that year.
+In August 2022, Bloomberg News reported that India's Ministry of Corporate Affairs sent a letter to Byju's asking them to explain the non-filing of its audited financials for the year ending March 2021.
+Byju's reasoned that the 17-month delay was due to the challenge of consolidating the accounts of its acquisitions during that year.
 In spite of the delay, Deloitte gave the company a clean audit.
 In November 2022, many employees of Byju's came out to speak against the company's unfair treatment.
-Reportedly, Byju's sacked over 5,000 employees.
+Reportedly, Byju's fired over five thousand employees.
+In April 2023, the Enforcement Directorate announced that it had conducted searches at Byju's offices under the Foreign Exchange Management Act and seized "incriminating" documents.

+In May 2025, the Byju's Android app was delisted from the Google Play Store due to unpaid AWS bills.
+The matter had been under mediation since April 2024.

+In October 2024, Founder Byju Raveendran publicly stated, "the company is worth zero", referring to the valuation.

+According to Forbes’ Billionaire Index 2024, Byju Raveendran’s net worth fell from approximately ₹17,545 crore (~US $2.1 billion) to zero.